hannahmetzler/digital_tools_research/README.md

 ## More resources

-If you want more content on the topics we cover, checkout the 2-day version of this training from the year 2021 here: [https://github.com/JanaLasser/digitalisation-in-research-module-2](https://github.com/JanaLasser/digitalisation-in-research-module-2)
+If you want more content on the topics we cover, checkout the 2-day version of this training here: [https://github.com/JanaLasser/digitalisation-in-research-module-2](https://github.com/JanaLasser/digitalisation-in-research-module-2)